jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 When August Smart Lock works like it’s designed to work or like you’d expect it to work, it’s fantastic, and on paper the features sound great; unfortunately, in practice the integration lacks harmony and still needs a lot of work.

 Connecting to it can range from painless to utter and sheer frustration and resentment, and most of the time it’s the latter.
 It’s unreliable and usually takes several seconds, sometimes longer, and occasionally never (at least until my patience runs out as I’m staring at my phone waiting for it to connect or until my phone auto locks).
-I often find myself having to pull out my keys because it’s faster than waiting for it to connect.
+A majority of the time I still pull out my keys because it’s faster than waiting for it to connect.

-When auto-unlock works, it’s amazing, like thaumaturgy, sorcery, magic; unfortunately, from personal experience, it only works about 40–60% of the time—at the very attempt to open my door, I’ll find that it’s still locked.
+When auto-unlock works, it’s amazing, like thaumaturgy, sorcery, magic, and from personal experience, it works about 60–70% of the time—occasionally at the very attempt to open my door, I’ll find that it’s still locked.

 I haven’t used Everlock, but based on the unreliability of auto-unlock, I wouldn’t trust Everlock to automatically lock the door behind me, especially when I’m leaving the house—I can imagine coming home and, to my horror, finding my door unlocked.